andressp05/Hypermedia/backend/documentation.md

 Describe here how development tasks have been subdivided among members of the group, e.g.
 - Marcelo worked on front end design and development(49% of the time), on the database structure (10%) back end development (40%), back end documentation (1%)
+- Andres worked on front end design and development (40% of the time), on the database structure (5%), on the usability documentation (35% of the time), on the design documentation (19% of the time) and on back end documentation (1%).

 ### Analysis of existing A
 4